History of Spain: Spain under the Bourbons, 1715–1808

 Charles II died in 1700, and having no direct heir, was succeeded by his great-nephew Philip, Duke of Anjou, a French prince.
-The War of the Spanish Succession (1700–1714) pitted proponents of the Bourbon succession against those for the Hapsburg.
+The War of the Spanish Succession (1700–1714) pitted proponents of the Bourbon succession against those for the Habsburg.
 Concern among other European powers that Spain and France united under a single Bourbon monarch would upset the balance of power, the war pitted powerful France and fairly strong Spain against the Grand Alliance of England, Portugal, Savoy, the Netherlands and Austria.
 After an extended conflict, especially in Spain, the treaty of Utrecht recognized Philip as King of Spain (as Philip V).
 However, Philip was compelled to renounce any right to the French throne, despite some doubts as to the lawfulness of such an act.
 Spain's Italian territories were apportioned.